tewarid/tewarid.github.io/_posts/2011/2011-02-23-read-a-file-in-c++.md

 I have returned to C++ programming.
 In the past I have read about it and practiced it as a theoretical exercise, but never for anything serious beyond that.

 I was recently looking for a way to read a file, and that simple task turned into an arduous affair.
-Since I am using VC++ my first thought was to lookup documentation on the fstream library, but that is not easy since members are split across [basic_istream](http://msdn.microsoft.com/en-us/library/bf670b2d.aspx), [basic_ios](http://msdn.microsoft.com/en-us/library/h6y46td1.aspx) and [basic_fstream](http://msdn.microsoft.com/en-us/library/ss211x23.aspx).
+Since I am using VC++, my first thought was to lookup documentation on the fstream library, but that is not easy since members are split across `basic_istream`, `basic_ios` and `basic_fstream`.

 Eventually, I managed to create a basic example